ctrox/csi-s3/README.md

 # Additional configuration
 ## Mounter
+As S3 is not a real file system there are some limitations to consider here.
+Depending on what mounter you are using, you will have different levels of POSIX compability.
+Also depending on what S3 storage backend you are using there are not always [consistency guarantees](https://github.com/gaul/are-we-consistent-yet#observed-consistency).

 The driver can be configured to use one of these mounters to mount buckets:

 * [s3fs](https://github.com/s3fs-fuse/s3fs-fuse)